It is not uncommon for first-time travelers to ask, “how big is Ambergris Caye? ”

 In this case, it was our local children’s shelter, Hope Haven, that is trying to get up and running.

 I was beyond excited to hand over the Code For a Cause donation to assist Blue Water Grill’s monthly community effort.
 Although I was not able to be at the restaurant for the official exchange as I had a pre-scheduled boat trip that day, my editor Shirlee and I caught up with Michelle Estrella Nunez and Christen Jones yesterday afternoon to hand over a tacogirl.com donation.

-Not only is there strength in numbers, there are far-reaching benefits.
-Helping providing comfortable bedding, toys and food for children in need is a life-changing act.
+Not only is there strength in numbers, but there are also far-reaching benefits.
+Helping providing comfortable bedding, toys, and food for children in need is a life-changing act.
 I would like to give a big shout out to everyone that booked their Tropic Air tickets using CFC for a December flight.
 Your thoughtful decision to fly with a purpose generated a donation of $1700.00.

 Over a two month period, Blue Water Grill customers donated $2,088, and they matched it by 100%.
 Guests of The Phoenix Resort donated $1,905, which The Phoenix also matched, customers of Wine de Vine donated $124, which Wine de Vine matched.
 In total, the three contributed $8,234 plus Code For a Cause makes a grand total of $9,934 to help get Hope Haven Shelter closer to open.

 February’s cause is the San Pedro High School, teachers, and principal.
 The goal is to raise $3500 to give each teacher and principal at SPHS a $100 cash bonus as a thank you for the important work that they do.
 You can donate in person while enjoying a delicious meal at Blue Water Restaurant or on the Blue Water Belize Community website.
 A portion of all flights flown in January will be donated towards this worthy effort.